mmcnierney14/api-sandbox/README.markdown

 This would result in a form with four fields, one for `model`, one for `term`, one for `results_per_page`, and one for `page`.

-Important note: if the API path ends with a symbol, it must end with a trailing forward slash (/) to properly parse the path.
-For example:

-    $("#user").sandbox_for("post","/api/v1/:user/:action/")

-If the path had been written as `/api/v1/:user/:action`, API Sandbox would not have recognized the second field.

 API Sandbox can be used to easily place interactive sandboxes inline with documentation.
 See [this blog post](http://mattmcnierney.wordpress.com/2011/08/18/embedding-api-sandboxes-in-documentation/) for information on how to integrate Markdown, Redcarpet 2.0.0, and API Sandbox together to create dynamic docs.

 Inspiration